Macintype018/AWS-Data-Exchange-Challenge---Kenneth-Zhang-Project/README.md

 telemetry data to determine if a scooter has been left in an upright vs tipped over position.

 • Data Protection - Mechanisms for guarding against unauthorized access, including practices for preventing unauthorized entities from accessing data.
-Also includes methods for diminishing the usefulness of stolen data should a system be breached.
+This also includes the methods used for diminishing the usefulness of stolen data should a system be breached.

 • Verifiable Data Audit - Tools or practices that automatically and routinely capture, log, and